garmeeh/next-seo/README.md

 | --        | true       | `index,nofollow`                        |
 | false     | true       | `index,nofollow`                        |
 | true      | true       | `noindex,nofollow`                      |

-#### dangerouslyDisableGooglebot

-It has the prefix of `dangerously` because it will remove googlebot tags from all pages.
-As this is an SEO plugin, that is kinda dangerous action.
-It is **not** bad to use this, just please be sure you want to remove googlebot tags from **EVERY** page.

-The only way to unset this, is by removing the prop from the `DefaultSeo` in your custom `<App>`.

 #### robotsProps